C-Beulenkamp/Cold-atoms-calculator/README.md

 The first line should contain the source for the data or Feshbach resonance parameters used to produce the data, followed by the specification of the y-scale.
 Use 'linear' for scattering lengths and 'log' for inelastic collision coefficients.
 The second line contains the axis labels.
 The rest of the file contains the data.

+The most accurate scattering length data can be gotten from full coupled-channel calculations.
+For Cs we use the data from PRA 100, 022702, which is available at http://dx.doi.org/10.15128/r19p290935v .